What if domains cited by LLMs have low overlap with Google search results?

 Direct Answer

-The divergence shows that LLMs use different criteria for selecting and prioritizing information than traditional algorithms.
+This divergence reveals that LLMs use fundamentally different criteria for selecting and prioritizing information than traditional algorithms, enabling new strategies for B2B SaaS visibility.

 Detailed Explanation